dojo/framework/docs/en/resource/supplemental.md

 The data middleware API provides the widget with access to the resource data.

-### get options
+### getOptions

 `getOptions` returns the current `Options` object.
 The result of this function should be passed to each of the `get` api functions.
-It is important to use `getOptions` rather than constructing a new `Options` object in order to ensure that shared resources etc work as expected.
+It is important to use `getOptions` rather than constructing a new `Options` object in order to ensure that shared resources work as expected.

-### set options
+### setOptions

 `setOptions` is used to update the current `Options` on the resource wrapper.
-This will reflect in any other widget using the shared resource.
+This will reflect in any other widget using the same shared resource.

 ```ts
 const { getOptions, setOptions } = data();